 For other people, a luxurious retirement will be more important than a long one.

 Financial freedom might not be as far away as you think.
 It just takes a little expert help.
 If you can visualise what your ideal retirement looks like, we can help you on your way to achieving it.

-Speak to a Wesleyan Financial Services Consultant and get a full financial review now.
+Speak to a Specialist Financial Adviser from Wesleyan Financial Services and get a full financial review.
 Don’t wait until retirement is just around the corner.

 When can you access a personal pension?

 For most people, early retirement will be at least partly funded by various pensions.
 That might include personal/private pensions, workplace pensions and/or the state pension.

 Most personal pension savings can be accessed from the age of 55 under 'Pension Freedom' rules.
 However from 2028, this will change meaning you will be unable to access your pension savings until age 57.

 This change could have a significant impact on you if you’re looking to take early retirement in the next few years.

 There are various ways you can take pension savings.
 Options include buying a guaranteed income for life known as an annuity, taking all of your pensions savings as a lump sum or flexi-access drawdown.
 That’s where you take out some of the funds as a lump sum, leave the rest invested or even take an income from this in the future.